 By the time you graduate, you can expect to be able to write and speak fluently in French.
 Well-qualified linguists are in short supply in the UK, so there has never been a better time to study a modern language.

 You will gain numerous transferable skills in research, analysis, presenting and group working, and will receive careers advice and CV workshops to enhance your career prospects.
-Studying or working abroad provides evidence of self-reliance, adaptability and enterprise, making you highly attractive to employers, as demonstrated by 94% of graduates from the Department of Modern Languages and European Studies being in work or further study six months after graduating (DLHE survey, 2016-17.
-This data is for the MLES Department as a whole.)
+Studying or working abroad provides evidence of self-reliance, adaptability and enterprise, making you highly attractive to employers.
+In the Graduate Outcomes Survey 2020-21, 93% of first degree Languages and Cultures responders are in work or further study within 15 months of graduation*.